Policies of the Finnish Union of University Researchers and Teachers (FUURT) intended to support the work and well-being of early career researchers

 Universities do not have a clear picture of how many grant-funded researchers are working in their institutions and what contribution they are making, particularly in terms of research and societal interaction.
 Affiliation agreements (or comparable) are also one way of identifying grant-funded researchers and recognising their contributions as part of the scientific community of the university.
 Improving statistical records may better highlight the significance of foundation funding in terms of research.

-21. Health and wellness services as well as training for grant-funded researchers
+21. Arrange health and wellbeing services as well as training for grant-funded researchers

 If the grant-funded researcher carries out work at the university or research institute that falls outside the sphere of the grant-funded research, such as teaching or administrative duties, these must be agreed on separately by means of an employment contract and wages shall be paid for them as compensation.